garland-culbreth/network-echos/.github/pull_request_template.md

 ## Checklist

 _Put an `x` in boxes that apply.
-You can also fill these out after creating the PR.
+You can also fill these out after creating the PR_

 - [ ] Lint and unit tests pass locally with my changes
 - [ ] I have added tests that prove my fix is effective or that my feature works